 MycoSymbiotics is a whole systems design, education, and research facility powered by a mushroom farm.
-We’re currently based out of The Bridge Eco-Village in Harrisburg, Pa.
+We’re currently based in Central Pennsylvania.
 We maintain cultures, spawn, and fruiting bodies of both wild foraged and commercial mushroom genetics.
 If your having issues with cultivation, We provide consultaions.
 If you’re interested in learning more about mushrooms, we offer courses on foraging, cultivation and extraction of mushrooms.

 Our products are developed using ingredients that are carefully sourced and locally foraged, ensuring the highest quality and freshness.
 We prioritize using local resources to create unique and sustainable products.
 Our collection of mushroom products include tinctures, ceremonial cacaos, concentrates, electuaries, mushroom supplements, salts, seasonings, hot sauce, paw paw butter, lions mane nut butter, shiitake shea body butter, and more!